 Mastectomies are life-saving surgeries designed to remove breast cancer.
 While effective, these surgeries often leave women feeling incomplete.
-Houston plastic surgeon, Dr. Leo Lapuerta, is a breast reconstruction specialist that works with cancer patients in the greater Houston, Pearland, and Katy areas to help them regain their self-confidence following a mastectomy.
+Houston plastic surgeon Dr. Leo Lapuerta is a breast reconstruction specialist who works with cancer patients in the greater Houston, Pearland, and Katy, Texas, areas to help them regain their self-confidence following a mastectomy.

 There are two primary categories of breast reconstruction techniques:

-Procedures that are autologous (use the patient’s own body’s tissue to reconstruct and recreate the breast)
+Procedures that involve using a breast implant and procedures that are autologous, which use the patient’s own body’s tissue to reconstruct and recreate the breast.

-Breast reconstruction surgery is performed under general anesthesia at an accredited surgical facility.
-Some patients may be required to stay in the hospital to be monitored for complications.
+After surgery, some patients may be required to stay in the hospital to be monitored for complications.
 Patients who have had reconstruction using a flap technique will usually be required to stay in the hospital for two to five days.

 The Women’s Health and Cancer Rights Act of 1997 has made it possible for many women to undergo breast reconstruction surgery without the burden of a heavy financial cost.
 The act states that insurance companies and managed care organizations are required to pay for breast reconstruction for women who have had a mastectomy.
 It supports all phases of the cancer treatment and reconstruction process.
-Our insurance and billing office will work with the provider to understand exactly what the coverage will be.
+Dr. Lapuerta’s insurance and billing office will work with the provider to understand exactly what the coverage will be.

 For those interested in learning more about breast reconstruction surgery options, schedule a consultation with Dr.Lapuerta.
 Having performed more than 20,000 surgical procedures, Dr. Lapuerta has over two decades of professional experience.
 He will discuss your health, concerns, and goals to help you decide if undergoing breast reconstruction surgery after cancer is an option for you.